top of page

 If you’ve tried yoga and felt like it was too fast, too forceful, or just not right — somatic yoga offers another path.
 It’s slower.
 Gentler.
 More internal.

 And if you’re already a yoga teacher, exploring restorative yoga teacher training or somatic yoga teacher training can help you offer a wider range of support to your students.
+You don’t need to be flexible.
+You don’t need to look a certain way.
+You just need to be willing to pay attention to how you feel.

 Final Thoughts